Gianfranco Di Julio

 Gianfranco Di Julio (born 7 July 1986) was an Italian–Venezuelan footballer.

+Career

 Di Julio participated in the Venezuela national under-20 football team in 2005.
 He began his career with several clubs in his native Italy, including Calcio Chieti.
 In 2007, Di Julio continued his career in Spain, playing for Villarreal CF C and then UD Salamanca B.

 In the second semester of 2008, Di Julio moved to Venezuela for play in Centro Italo.
 In 2009, he signed for Deportivo Italia.